stoe/template-nc/readme.md

 # template-nc

-> A template for node clis.
+> A template for Node CLI apps.

 ## Install